Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): Scattered light detection of a possible disk wind in RY Tau: Disk modelling

 \subsection{Disk \& disk-wind model}

-The geometry of the model we use is as follows (Fig. \ref{fig:profile}).
-The protoplanetary disk is modelled in 3 components (green), an inner ring close to the star ($0.2\leq R\leq3$ AU) and an outer disk ($10\leq R\leq 70$ AU) separated with a narrow gap ($44 \leq R\leq 47$ AU).
-The disk wind is modelled using two components, a wind-foot (grey) which corresponds to the wind launching region that shadows the disk at optical wavelengths and a wind-top (blue) of the freely expanding wind creating the horns seen in observations.
-Outside the disk visible in scattered light, we assume that the disk still continues with the effect of blocking scattered light from the bottom side of the disk.
+The geometry of the model we used is as follows (Fig. \ref{fig:profile}).
+The protoplanetary disk was modelled in three components (green), an inner ring close to the star ($0.2\leq R\leq3$ AU) and an outer disk ($10\leq R\leq 70$ AU) separated with a narrow gap ($44 \leq R\leq 47$ AU).
+The disk wind was modelled using two components, a wind foot (grey), which corresponds to the wind-launching region that shadows the disk at optical wavelengths, and a wind top (blue) of the freely expanding wind creating the horns seen in the observations.
+Outside the disk that is visible in scattered light, we assume that the disk still continues with the effect of blocking scattered light from the bottom side of the disk.